rznkolds/rznkolds/README.md

 <h2 align="left">Who am I ?</h2>

-I am an android developer who has been in the Android community for three years, constantly improving himself and aiming for specialization.
+I am an Android Developer who has been in the Android community for three years, constantly improving himself and aiming for specialization.

 <br/>